-Recently me and my old and loyal laptop parted good friends.
+Recently I and my old and loyal laptop parted good friends.
 It was Toshiba Tecra 8000 and we’d were inseparable friends for more than two years.
-Sad, but is hard to stay on PII/350MHz these days…
+Sad, but it’s hard to stay on PII/350MHz these days…

 Now I have a second-hand ThinkPad.
 Searching for that perfect laptop for Linux?
-It’s IBM T22!
+It’s an IBM T22!

-First I took the „Designed for MS Windows“ sticker off my ThinkPad and paste it on my wastebasket.
-I think it’s a great symbolic gesture.
-After that I started installation of Fedora Core 1.
-Everything is OK!
+First I took the “Designed for MS Windows” sticker off my ThinkPad and paste it on my wastebasket.
+It’s a great and important symbolic gesture.
+After that, I started the installation of Fedora Core 1.
+Everything seems fine!